PayneLabs/camaleon-docker/README.md

   - Change the database passwords
   - Change the Virtual Host to your host name.
 Multiple hosts can be separated with commas, i.e. www.example.com,example.com.
 (See https://github.com/jwilder/nginx-proxy for details on using nginx proxy)

-3. Build and run the containers with docker-compose
+3. Pull and run the containers with docker-compose

 ```
+docker-compose pull
 docker-compose up -d db
-docker-compose build web
 docker-compose run web rake db:setup
 docker-compose up -d
 ```